 Will call this the "three piece" for the next little bit.

-Once the three piece section is sewn together, unfold and lay flat.
-Take another 15" x 3.5" strip and lay, front side down, on top of the three piece, with left edges lined up.
+Once the three piece section is sewn together, unfold it and lay flat (don't worry about ironing seams just yet; we'll do that later).
+Take another 15" x 3.5" sash strip and lay, front side down, on top of the three piece, with left edges lined up.
 Pin and sew that left edge.
 Do the same with another 15.5" x 3.5" strip for the right edge of the three piece.

 Now, your sewn part should look like this.